When deciding to become an Airbnb host, it’s important for you to understand how the laws work in your city.

 Who to Contact: Your local government to find out what standards apply to your listing

 Most cities and counties have laws that set out the way you can use your home.
 These rules are often found in a zoning code, planning code, or city ordinances.
 You should consult these rules or regulations to see if your listing is consistent with current zoning requirements or use definitions.

 Who to Contact: Your local government

-Some cities or counties require a special permit to rent out your home.
+Look up any permitting, zoning, safety and health regulations that may apply.
+Some cities or counties require a special permit to rent your home.

 Who to Contact: Your local government to see if you need to collect any taxes